domino4com/INA/README.md

 ## Hardware Notes:

+### Green LED:
+The Green LED is directly connected to the PPS signal.
+It (typically) steady when on, but no fix, and blinking when a fix has been aquired.
+The PPS signal can be changed using the ```$PQ1PPS``` command.
+See the SDK manual in the datasheets folder.

 ### External Antenna:
 The board has a solder switch allowing to cut the signal to the onboard antenna, and solder a connection to the U.Fl/Ipex antenna connector.
 The board has footprints for matching antenna impedance components, (0 Ω resistor and unpopulated capacitors, all 0805 sized). *This part is experimental and no attempt of finding an antenna and specifying a impedeance matching sets of componnets has been done.
 However, an active antenna has been connected and without any matching circuits a cold boot acquision fix was obtained in < 20 min typical.*